rajamondal99/rajamondal99/Linux.md

 2. ==Vs code multi-cursor setting (mint)==
 ```
 In Linux Mint Go to settings -> windows -> In the behavior tab for resizing windows Alt will be selected, disable it.
-Come back to VS code, in the Setting Search toggle multi-cursor modifier ensure that it is in ALT, Now, you can use Alt + select to insert multicursor.
+Return to VS code, in the Setting Search toggle multi-cursor modifier ensure that it is in ALT, Now, you can use Alt + select to insert multicursor.
 ```
 3. ===To check bssid of wifi (in linux)===
 ```